Best Constellations to See in May 2026

 Latin for “the fly, Musca is one of the few constellations that actually resembles its namesake.
 It was created in the 16th century by Petrus Plancius and is one of 12 constellations he introduced.

-Musca ranks as the 77th largest constellation, covering 138 square degrees.
-Located near Crux, it’s visible year-round from the Southern Hemisphere and lies against the rich backdrop of the Milky Way.
+The constellation Musca is the 77th largest constellation in the sky, covering 138 square degrees.
+It is located near Crux against the rich backdrop of the Milky Way.

 Canes Venatici